niranjan2020/Azure-Web-App-calls-Storage-Account/README.md

 When the above code deployed to our app service, this code will run and lists the blobs without passing any credentials and secretes.

 The DefaultAzureCredential class is used to get a token credential for your code to authorize requests to Azure Storage.
 Create an instance of the DefaultAzureCredential class, which uses the managed identity to fetch tokens and attach them to the service client.

+## User Managed Identity ##
+For example, When we have multiple app services which is required to access storage accounts then It is very difficult to manage or create managed identities for each app service plans.
+But with the help of User Assigned Managed Identity we can manually create Identity and which can be assigned to all app services.